sthiede/Comparative_Genomics/day2_afternoon/README.md

 sum(rowSums(pg_matrix > 0) == 4)
 ```

->v.
-What is the size of the accessory genome?
+- What is the size of the accessory genome?

 Lets use a similar approach to determine the size of the accessory genome (e.g. those genes present in only a subset of our genomes).